Now booking contractors & local trades

 — a note from the founder

 I’m a software engineer.
-I’ve spent years building the internal tools and web apps real companies run their operations on, for years at a time.
-Along the way I noticed independent businesses I cared about were paying rent on websites they didn’t own, locked into platforms they couldn’t leave.
+I’ve spent years building the internal tools and web apps real companies run their operations on.
+Along the way I watched local businesses — contractors, shops, the people who actually build and fix things — get stuck paying rent on websites they didn’t own and couldn’t change.

-So I started thesitenerds to give independent businesses the same thing enterprise businesses get: real software, built to last, owned by the people who paid for it.
-Every project ships in an account under your name — your site, your content, your customer data.
+So I started thesitenerds to give local businesses the same thing enterprise companies get: real software, built to last, owned by the people who paid for it.
+Every project ships in an account under your name — your site, your photos, your customer data.
 You decide where it lives, who touches it, and when.

 — Julian